ibm-cloud-docs/atracker/services/at_events_iam.md

 |-----------------------------|-------------|
 | `iam-groups.account-settings.read` | An event is generated when an initiator views the account settings for the access groups service. |
 | `iam-groups.account-settings.update` | An event is generated when an initiator updates their account settings for the access groups service. |
-{: caption="Table 1.
-Events that are generated for access groups" caption-side="top"}
+{: caption="Events that are generated for access groups" caption-side="top"}